 St Mary’s recognises each student’s individual strengths and talents and uses these to promote their learning in areas of identified need.
 The school’s ethos reflects that the holistic development and preparation of life skills for each student is of paramount importance.

-The school aims to promote independence and personal responsibility, tolerance, enhance self – esteem and well-being and imbue in students respect for people and property and to support all students to reach their full potential.-offer a Senior Cycle program.
+The school aims to promote independence and personal responsibility, tolerance, enhance self – esteem and well-being and imbue in students respect for people and property and to support all students to reach their full potential.

+Primary students follow an adapted Primary Curriculum.

+Post Primary students follow the Junior Cycle program encompassing Levels 2 and 3 or a mixture of both.
+We currently offer Level 3 exam subjects in English, Maths, Home Economics or Woodwork as appropriate for our students.

+We provide a school-certified Leaver’s Program.
+We do not currently offer a Senior Cycle Leaving Certificate program.
 Special Schools funded by the Department are classified as primary national schools and are intended, in accordance with the provisions of Rule 64(1) of the Rules for National Schools, to cater for children and young persons with special educational needs from the age of 4 years until the end of the school year in which they reach 18 years of age.
 A School year runs from 1st September to the following 31st August.

-with an holistic emphasis
+All education within St Mary’s is individualised and led by the needs of the students with a holistic emphasis.

 The school has three distinct sections: